 - Almond milk: Almond milk adds extra creaminess to this protein shake.
 A great source of vitamin E for skin health and calcium for healthy bones.

-This protein shake is healthy for you and it’s a good way to increase your protein intake daily.
+This shake is healthy for you and it’s a good way to increase your protein intake daily.